diegofdoruiz/proyectowww/README.md

 	- psycopg2-binary==2.7.5

 # DB - Postgresql 10
-	- create user www with password 'www'
+	- CREATE USER www WITH PASSWORD 'www'
-	- alter user with superuser createrole createdb
+	- ALTER USER www WITH SUPERUSER CREATEROLE CREATEDB
-	- Create database proyectowww with owner 'www'
+	- CREATE DATABASE proyectowww WITH OWNER www

 # How to use it
 	path$ mkdir localfolder